DaviidAM/DaviidAM/README.md

 # <center>¡Hey 👋!
 I'm David 👨🏻‍💻 </center>

-#### <center>Software Developer with +5 years of experience. </center>
+#### <center>Backend Software Engineer with 6+ years of experience in backend and tech lead </center>

-I'm passionate about technology and thrive on creating innovative solutions that simplify and enhance everyday life.
-With a specialization in developing microservices applications and cloud deployments, I bring a unique blend of expertise and creativity to every project.
+I am a passionate Software Engineer with extensive experience in backend development, cloud solutions, and technical leadership.
+With a strong foundation in engineering and continuous professional growth, I thrive in challenging projects that demand creative problem-solving and technical excellence.

 Explore my portfolio to discover some of my latest work, showcasing the cutting-edge solutions I've developed.
 Dive into my skills and experience to see how I can help bring your ideas to life.